For patients

 How long does it take to get my results back?

-Your healthcare provider will receive your results in approximately 14 to 21 days.† Then they will review your results and design a customized plan with you.
-For additional help understanding your results or exploring your care options, contact Customer Care for assistance at +1 866-662-6897 .
+Results are available in approximately 14 to 21 days.‡ Your healthcare provider will review your results and design a customized a customized care plan with you.
+For additional help understanding your results or exploring your care options, contact customer care for assistance at +1 866-662-6897 .

 We're here for you